realzeitmedia/fnv/README.md

 Simple Go FNV64a hash

-This avoids allocations compared to hash/fnv from the standard library when hashing strings.
+This avoids allocations compared to hash/fnv from the standard library:
+No []byte allocation when hashing strings, and no allocation of the hash interface.

 ```
 $ go test -bench=. -benchmem